 E-Trade vs Robinhood

-E-Trade is regarded as one of the most sophisticated trading platforms available.
+E-Trade is one of the trading platforms known for its trading tools.
 Its trading platform is incredibly user-friendly and allows you to trade mutual funds in addition to stocks and ETFs.
 Another advantage of using E-Trade is the access you have to educational resources that show you how to make investment decisions, perform analysis, and diversify your portfolio.

 With each E-Trade program, you have access to a dashboard where you can manage your accounts, make investments, and execute transactions.
 However, E-trade does charge a modest fee of $0.65 for options contracts, and you can open a retirement account.